 The size of the scroll box (the blank rectangle you drag in the scroll bar) indicates how much content you can't see at the moment.
-For example, in Figure 1-11, the scroll bar occupies most of the scroll bar; this means that there isn't much undisplayed content.
-In a very large spreadsheet, the scroll bar might be very small.
+For example, in Figure 1-12, the scroll box occupies most of the scroll bar; this means that there isn't much undisplayed content.
+In a very large spreadsheet, the scroll box might be very small.